binarlyhq/binarly-query/README.md

 * WIDE strings i.e `-w "Microsoft"`

 __Search options:__
 * `--exact` Filter out false positives.
+When this option is used, the statistics returned apply only to the current result limit.
 * `--limit=N` Limit search results to the first N. By default, this value is 20.
 Specifying a value of 0 means that only statistics (the number of files matching this pattern) will be returned.
+If `--exact` is not specified the statistics returned apply to all results, not only the ones displayed.

 Below is an example of searching for files that contain a combination of patterns, with default limit 20:
 * Hex sequence `"01 02 FF 03 04 FF"`